Easily create your own beautiful designs for free

 You can explore all your options once you determine whether a degree in web design is right for you.
 It's important to mention that many professionals did acquire a degree, but they studied a broader discipline like graphic design.

 The Bureau of Labor Statistics reports that web designers and developers earn an average salary of $73,760 per year (2019).
 This figure can fluctuate depending on your level of experience, where you work, and what type of clients you have.
 For example, many professionals in the field prefer to freelance and charge a higher rate than what they'd make per hour.
 A full design package for a client from a freelancer could cost thousands when they'd only make several hundred in a week at a traditional office.

 Entry-level web designers will naturally earn less than their more experienced counterparts, and working with a firm can be a good way to build a reputation and portfolio right out of college.
 If you're not formally educated, then you can learn all the most important, relevant skills from working professionals by serving as an intern.
 Your earnings will likely be higher with professional credentials, but your portfolio is what will really make you stand out.
-To decide whether you should get a degree, it's helpful to consider what your career goals are.
+To decide whether you should get a degree, it's helpful to consider your career goals.
 Do you want to get employed by a big company or agency, or are you interested in opening your own business or working as a freelancer?

 People who earn a college degree can earn more in their lifetime than those who don't, but that could change in the coming years as more people become highly skilled, self-taught professionals.
 What really matters, in this case, is whether you can acquire the educational background and skills on par with what the average web design graduate will have.
-You'll need to know:

 How do you make a website that's fully calculable and responsive?
 Even if a developer handles the coding, you'll need to know all the proper dimensions and specs to design full-color wire-frames and mock-ups for your future clients.

 Until next time, Be creative! - Pix'sTory made by Justin Weinger